Fires rage in several states as heat wave broils US West

 Death Valley in southeastern California's Mojave Desert reached 128 degrees Fahrenheit (53 Celsius) on Saturday, according to the National Weather Service's reading at Furnace Creek.
 The shockingly high temperature was actually lower than the previous day, when the location reached 130 F (54 C).

-If confirmed as accurate, the 130-degree reading would be the hottest high recorded there since July 1913, when Furnace Creek desert hit 134 F (57 C), considered the highest measured temperature on Earth.
+Death Valley also recorded a 130-degree day in August of last year.
+If that reading and the one Friday are confirmed by experts as accurate, they will be the hottest highs recorded there since July 1913, when the Furnace Creek desert hit 134 F (57 C), considered the highest measured temperature on Earth.

 The National Weather Service warned the dangerous conditions could cause heat-related illnesses.